amperity/amperity-docs/shared/terms.rst

 .. term-appsflyer-end

-**Attentive Mobile**
+**Attentive**, **Attentive Mobile**

 .. term-attentive-mobile-start

-Attentive Mobile is a personalized mobile messaging platform that improves brand engagement with mobile consumers.
+Attentive is a personalized messaging platform that improves brand engagement with mobile consumers.

 .. term-attentive-mobile-end